Seagate/cortx/doc/Preboarding_and_Onboarding.rst

    .. image:: images/EULA1.PNG

 5. Create a user with admin privileges by entering the username, password, and email address in the relevant fields, and click **Apply and Continue**.
-The usernames *root* and *csm* are reserved so please do not use them.
+The usernames *root*, *cortx* and *csm* are reserved so please do not use them.

    .. image:: images/preboard_create_admin.PNG